The Asset Tracing and Recovery Review: Austria

 The costs for criminal proceedings are advanced by the state.
 However, with respect to attorneys' fees, the accused must pay for his or her costs upfront.
 If the accused is acquitted, his or her attorneys' fees will be partially reimbursed.
 If a criminal proceeding ends with a conviction, the convicted must bear, as a rule, the costs of the trial in the form of a lump sum, the costs of an expert, as well as the attorneys' fees of the private party (however, again limited to the costs according to the Austrian Act on Attorneys' Tariffs, which most often differs from the actual costs borne) and his or her own legal costs.29

-The rights of victims of criminal offences in an investigation and subsequent criminal proceedings are very important in Austria.
-Therefore, the Austrian Criminal Procedure Code sets forth numerous provisions to protect and strengthen the position of crime victims.
+The Austrian Criminal Procedure Code sets forth numerous provisions to protect and strengthen the position of crime victims.
 These victims' rights consist of:

 - the right to inspect and copy the criminal file;